-Delmar was approached about the project when it became clear that the mooring contractor the client had been working with was in over their head.
-As the leader in deepwater mooring, Delmar stepped in to provide the requisite expertise.
+Thailand’s national petroleum exploration and production company PTTEP and Noble Drilling approached Delmar Systems when it became clear that the mooring contractor they had been working with was in over their head.
+As the leader in deepwater mooring, Delmar Systems stepped in to provide the requisite expertise.

-Delmar worked with Noble Drilling and PTTEP to refine the deployment and recover procedures to tackle the more time-intensive polyester insert legs off the critical path.
+Delmar Systems worked with the client to refine the deployment and recover procedures to tackle the more time-intensive polyester insert legs off the critical path.
 Job- and vessel-specific procedures were generated to work around the strengths and weaknesses of the client selected anchor handling vessels.

-The Delmar mooring plan was crafted to incorporate client-owned mooring equipment to the extent possible.
-Where additional mooring gear provisions were needed, Delmar mooring equipment inventory available in Singapore was tapped.
+The Delmar Systems’ mooring plan was crafted to incorporate client-owned mooring equipment to the extent possible.
+Where additional mooring gear provisions were needed, Delmar Systems mooring equipment inventory available in Singapore was tapped.

-Working together, Delmar Engineering and Operations teams developed step-by-step deployment and recovery procedures.
+Working together, Delmar Systems engineering and operations teams developed step-by-step deployment and recovery procedures.
 Mooring engineers numerically simulated the rig move from start to finish to determine the expected loading on the mooring gear, AHTS vessels, and drilling rig winches.

 Storyboard drawings were generated and incorporated into the procedures to ensure that all parties were well informed of the plan and related tasks.
 Detailed pay out and corresponding load schedules were developed for reference during offshore operations.

 Mobilizing the anchor handling vessels in Singapore, Delmar Systems outfitted them in a coordinated and strategic manner to facilitate deployment on location.
 An additional 8,000m of polyester rope, 3,000m of high strength wire rope, anchor handling tools, spares, and consumables deployed for the job.